flywheel-apps/bids-app-template-test/README.md

 ../bids-app-test/run.py
 ```

 Note that the last command assumes that you have already set up the "default" test, but you probably have not done that yet.
-It's a good idea to first edit the `Docker`, `manifest.json`, and `run.py` files, and then use `setup.py` to create the "default" test.
+It's a good idea to first edit the `Dockerfile`, `manifest.json`, and `run.py` files, and then use `setup.py` to create the "default" test.
 This is because running the gear requires a `config.json` file and `setup` can use `manifest.json` to create it.
 More on this later.

 ### Testing gears